simphony/docs/docs/source/index.md

-# Welcome to SimPhoNy docs!
+# Welcome to the SimPhoNy docs!

 SimPhoNy is an ontology-based open-source Python-framework that promotes and enables interoperability between any 3rd-party software tool.
 Here you can learn more about it.